 Training for Law Enforcement

-After the death of Ethan Saylor, Maryland initiated a groundbreaking plan to provide training to law enforcement on the ins and outs of I/DD.
+After the death of Ethan Saylor, the state of Maryland initiated a groundbreaking plan to provide training to law enforcement on the ins and outs of I/DD.
 Across the country, Crisis Intervention Training sometimes includes information regarding I/DD, but there is not enough training and the need is increasing.
 States and localities that utilize I/DD awareness training see fewer deaths and injuries among both officers and people with disabilities.
-Comprehensive training of law enforcement officers should include information on
+Comprehensive training of law enforcement officers should include information on:

 Training for law enforcement across the board could improve interactions between police and people with I/DD and ensure the safety of everyone involved.
 Even basic training on how I/DD affects an individual’s ability to interact with others and respond to requests from law enforcement, can go a long way toward saving lives.

 The National Center for Criminal Justice and Disability (NCCJD) (an organization of which Elizabeth Kelley is co-chair) began an initiative called Pathways to Justice™: A Comprehensive Training Program for Law Enforcement, Victim Service Providers, and Attorneys on Intellectual, Developmental, and Other Disabilities.
 The program provides comprehensive, hands-on training materials to criminal justice professionals with the goal of raising awareness of the fact that people with disabilities are at a disadvantage in the criminal justice system.
 According to the NCCJD, proper training protects both the police officer and the rights and safety of the person with a disability.